 IF THERE is a neighboring knight, replace the pawn with a knight with a certain orientation, as follows:

-away from the pawn, the new knight faces the opposite way.
+IF A NEIGHBORING knight is facing away from the pawn, the new knight faces the opposite way.

-OTHERWISE, if there is exactly one neighboring pawn, the new knight the same direction as the neighboring knight.
+OTHERWISE, if there is exactly one neighboring pawn, the new knight faces that pawn.